Asadek2/My-Projects/README.md

 # My-Work
-The Following Repository Is For Project That I Have Made SO You Can See What I Can Do.
+The Following Repository Is For Project That I Have Made So Others Can See What I Can Do.